 - Decent free plan

-- Can host own instances for the CI runner to use
+- Can host your own instances for the CI runner to use

 - Can easily run builds locally (Great for debugging)